relativitydev/relativity-import-samples/README.md

 The Kepler framework uses a proxy to handle client requests.
 The more details can be find under the following link:
 [Proxies_and_authentication](https://platform.relativity.com/RelativityOne/Content/Kepler_framework/Proxies_and_authentication.htm#Service)

+---
-### Permissions
+## Permissions
-The following Relativity permissions are required to use importing features in Import Service API.
+The following Relativity permissions are required to use importing features provided in Import Service API.

 | Object Security section| Permission |
 | :---- | :----: |